z669016/adventofcode-2022/README.md

 drill down to the ```humn``` node.

 ## Day 22
-SO, I have a ```StrangeBoard``` class, and I have to move across the board, and make turns.
+So, I have a ```StrangeBoard``` class, and I have to move across the board, and make turns.
 The strange board class holds the current location (a ```Point```) and the ```Facing```.
 It can ```move(strategy)``` one position into the direction of the facing, or multiple steps ```move(strategy, distance)```. ```move(strategy)``` won't change the current location if a wall is hit.
 The ```MoveStrategy``` handles how to move across the board, and for part 1 this is